Tree Planting Incentive Programs

 Trees and shrubs planted in rows near chicken houses,

 barnyard areas, and property borders improve air quality, create visual screens, protect against winter winds, and provide shade and habitat for wildlife.
-This program is funded by the Maryland Agricultural Water Quality Cost-Share (MACS) Program.
+This practice is funded by the Maryland Agricultural Water Quality Cost-Share (MACS) Program.
 MACS offers

 up to 100% cost-share for this practice and